jiji-duino/Arduino_LED_lightshow/README.md

 4. **Row Patterns** - Lighting by rows
 5. **Pair Groups** - LEDs light up in pairs
 6. **Breathing Effect** - Fade in/out using PWM

+// Open for any opinion or suggestion!! :D